CWE-598 Detail

 Notifications manage

-Name: Use of GET Request Method With Sensitive Query Strings
+Name: Use of HTTP Request With Sensitive Query String

-The web application uses the HTTP GET method to process a request and includes sensitive information in the query string of that request.
+The web application uses an HTTP method to process a request, but the request includes sensitive information in the query string.

 General Informations